harmingcola/contract/documentation/src/site/sphinx/contract_files.rst

         * headers
             * Headers to be included in requests.
 These headers must be in included in requests for the test server to respond correctly.
 Any additional headers in the request will be ignored.
         * body
             * The text body expected for a request and sent by the ContractClient.
+            * The body can either be specified as a json object representing the body or as a string containing json.
-Any JSON in the body must have double quotes escaped.
+            * Any JSON in the body must have double quotes escaped.
     * response
         * status
             * The HTTP status to be returned with the response